magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_shapes_superpos.md

 print("        Cut-out result:", ring0.getB((.01, .02, .03)))
 ```

-Note that, it is faster to compute the `Cylinder` field two times than computing the `CylinderSegment` field one time.
+Note that it is faster to compute the `Cylinder` field two times than computing the `CylinderSegment` field one time.
 This is why Magpylib automatically falls back to the `Cylinder` solution whenever `CylinderSegment` is called with 360 deg section angles.

-Unfortunately, with respect to 3D-models, cut-out operations cannot be displayed graphically at the moment, but {ref}`examples-own-3d-models` offer custom solutions.
+Unfortunately, with respect to 3D-models, cut-out operations cannot be displayed graphically at this point in time, but {ref}`examples-own-3d-models` offer custom solutions.

 ## Nice example